gomeo03/dott4/README.md

 Goals from Artem Dovbyk, Miguel Gutierrez, Valery Fernandez and Cristhian Stuani gave the visitors a deserved first ever league win over their Catalan rivals.

+Ukraine forward Dovbyk's eighth goal of the campaign set them on their way in the 12th minute and came after he was expertly teed up by his international team-mate Viktor Tsyhankov, who beat the home side's offside trap to escape down the right channel.

+etflix's 1980s-set sci-fi series Stranger Things is less a show than a phenomenon.
+Over its four seasons to date it has become one of the streaming service's biggest global hits.
+It has made stars of some of its young cast members such as 19-year-old Millie Bobby Brown, who plays Eleven, and 21-year-old Sadie Sink who plays "Max" Mayfield.
+Older actors such as Winona Ryder, as Joyce Byers, and David Harbour, as Jim Hopper, have seen their careers boosted too.
+It has spawned clothing lines and merchandise and has even been credited with an upsurge of interest in the fantasy role-playing game Dungeons & Dragons.
+Now, with the fifth and final series delayed because of the actors' and writers' strikes, Stranger Things is extending its influence into London's West End with an original play.
+Directed by three-times Oscar-nominated Stephen Daldry and with a script by Kate Trefry, a writer on the TV show, Stranger Things: The First Shadow is based on a story cooked up by Trefry, Jack Thorne (who co-wrote Harry Potter and the Cursed Child) and showrunners the Duffer Brothers.
+It has been reported that it's already being lined up for a Broadway transfer, while two further stage instalments are being considered.
 Robert Lewandowski's header and Ilkay Gundogan's late goal were mere consolations for Barca.

 The result sees Girona open up a two-point gap to Real Madrid.